 In the driest desert in the world, the Namib, rains are scarce and every drop of water is welcomed as a blessing.
 The most incredible occurrence in Namibia is when the water reaches our largest sand dunes at Sossusvlei.

-This extraordinary phenomenon occurred now with full force during Mid January 2021; The Tsauchab River flowed through the desert for about 2 weeks, filling up most pans between the dunes ( only the Dead Vlei stayed dry).
-Only now in February the waters in Sossusvlei started to dry up, leaving behind pretty clay patterns.
+This extraordinary phenomenon occurred with full force during beginning of Feb 2022; The Tsauchab River flowed through the desert for about 2 weeks, filling up most pans between the dunes

 In addition to that, the Tsauchab River filled up the Sesriem Canyon, creating interesting swimming opportunities between the rugged canyon walls.
 The inundation of water in the desert is also of utmost importance for groundwater replenishment.